Part 1 Certification Requirements

 - Frequently Asked Questions

 The following eligibility requirements must be met by each candidate seeking examination and certification in Emergency Medicine.
 These are in accordance with those set forth in the Bylaws of the American Osteopathic Board of Emergency Medicine as set forth in Article VII, Sections 1 and 2.
-All requirements must be completed by application deadline of September 1st of the year preceding the examination.
+All requirements must be completed by application deadline of April 1st.

 To be eligible to receive certification from the AOA through the American Osteopathic Board of Emergency Medicine, the applicant must satisfy the following: